hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_origin.html.markdown

 * `frontdoor_origin_group_id` - (Required) The ID of the Frontdoor Origin Group.
 Changing this forces a new Frontdoor Origin Group to be created.

 * `host_name` - (Required) The address of the origin.
-Domain names, IPv4 addresses, and IPv6 addresses are supported.This should be unique across all origins in an endpoint.
+Domain names, IPv4 addresses, and IPv6 addresses are supported.
+This should be unique across all Frontdoor Origins in an Frontdoor Endpoints.

 * `azure_origin_id` - (Optional) Resource ID..

-* `enabled_state` - (Optional) Whether to enable health probes to be made against backends defined under backendPools.
+* `enable_health_probes` - (Optional) Are health probes enabled against backends defined under the backendPools?
 Health probes can only be disabled if there is a single enabled backend in single enabled backend pool.
+Possible values are `true` or `false`.
+Defaults to `true`.

-* `enforce_certificate_name_check` - (Optional) Whether to enable certificate name check at origin level
+* `enforce_certificate_name_check` - (Optional) Whether to enable certificate name check at origin level.
+Possible values are `true` or `false`.
+Defaults to `false`.

 * `http_port` - (Optional) The value of the HTTP port.
-Must be between 1 and 65535.
+Must be between `1` and `65535`.
+Defaults to `80`.

 * `https_port` - (Optional) The value of the HTTPS port.
-Must be between 1 and 65535.
+Must be between `1` and `65535`.
+Defaults to `443`.

 * `origin_host_header` - (Optional) The host header value sent to the origin with each request.
-If you leave this blank, the request hostname determines this value.
-Azure CDN origins, such as Web Apps, Blob Storage, and Cloud Services require this host header value to match the origin hostname by default.
-This overrides the host header defined at Endpoint
+If you leave this blank, the requests hostname determines this value.
+Azure Frontdoor Origins, such as Web Apps, Blob Storage, and Cloud Services require this host header value to match the origin hostname.
+This fields value overrides the host header defined in the Frontdoor Endpoint.

 * `priority` - (Optional) Priority of origin in given origin group for load balancing.
-Higher priorities will not be used for load balancing if any lower priority origin is healthy.Must be between 1 and 5
+Higher priorities will not be used for load balancing if any lower priority origin is healthy.Must be between `1` and `5`(inclusive).
+Defaults to `1`.

 * `weight` - (Optional) Weight of the origin in given origin group for load balancing.
-Must be between 1 and 1000
+Must be between `1` and `1000`(inclusive).
+Defaults to `500`.

 ---